-Fried Chicken placed in a parchment paper lined baking dish with a side of corn on the cob, green beans and mashed potatoes
+The completed fried chicken recipe placed in a parchment paper lined baking dish with a side of corn on the cob, green beans and mashed potatoes.

 Want to save this?